tradeloop-ai/crypto-logos/app/api/README.md

 ## Endpoint: `/api/getLogos`

 This endpoint provides functionality to fetch logo information for cryptocurrency symbols.
 It supports different modes and offers optional parsing of symbols.
+There is a rate limit of 30 requests per minute on this endpoint.

 ### HTTP Method: `POST`